samizdam/wordpress-docker-skeleton/README.md

 For restore backup from custom date, you can use mc client manual (`./mc` binary exists in project after `make install`).

+## FAQ / Trouble shooting

+### My site is running, but styles is broken / I see old domain in URL path for css.
+A: You need change siteurl option in database: `update wp_options set option_value='http://NEW_DOMAIN/' where option_id=1;`

+### Site ask me about FTP credentials when I try install/update/remove plugins, themes, etc.
+A: After restoring wp-content, owner of files your local user, instead `www-data`.
+You can go to container and run `chown -R www-data:www-data wp-content`.

 TODO:
 - Let's Encrypt certificate issue
 - Crontab backup entries
+- `wp-content` permission after restoring (`www-data` rights issue)